We may earn affiliate commissions for the recommended products. Learn more.

 Split tunneling makes it easy to control what activity you encrypt with your VPN and what apps use your local IP.
 Simply activate the split tunneling feature and add the apps you want to tunnel through your VPN.

-ExpressVPN offers this feature on Android, Windows, and older macOS versions (not compatible with macOS 11 or above).
+ExpressVPN offers this feature on Android, Windows, Linux, and older macOS versions (not compatible with macOS 11 or above).

-ExpressVPN split tunneling feature
+ExpressVPN split tunneling interface

 Mozilla VPN doesn’t offer split tunneling on macOS or iOS but does have this feature for its Android, Windows, and Linux users.